omurcek/Lapidary/README.md

 - 🪟 Windows 7
 - 🐧 Linux (Tested on major distros)
 - 📱 Termux (Android)
-- Mac Os (Not tested.
+- 🍎 Mac Os (Not tested.
 It could work.
-Could someone test it for me!!!
+Could someone test it for me!!!)

 > ⚠️ **Python is required** for Lapidary Terminal to function.
 Make sure it's installed and added to your system PATH.